Packing List for Women Hiking & Camping Solo in Norway

 I was using Deuter AirContact which is an amazingly well fitting bag for women.
 It is on a heavier side but I can still recommend it, especially if you are carrying rather heavier gear.

-Trekking poles - I absolutely love hiking with trekking poles and I think they are a must for Iceland.
+Trekking poles - I absolutely love hiking with trekking poles and I think they are a must for Norway.
 They helped me so many times when climbing tricky slopes or crossing snow patches.
 Trails in Norway are filled with stream crossings and a lot of balancing from rock to rock - grab a pair of them, you won't be sorry!

 Dry bags - You must assume it will rain in Norway, so take care of your stuff and pack it into dry bags.
 Have them in many sizes and colors to help you organize.